MBA Concentration in Technology Commercialization, Innovation and Entrepreneurship

-The Entrepreneurship MBA encourages students to generate new sources of enterprise, come up with innovative business ideas, and create new jobs.
-The program teaches students how to start the business they’ve been dreaming about.
-Students learn the necessary skills they need and meet an entirely new network made up of classmates, professors and alumni who will be their future advisors, mentors and investors, and business partners.
-Rutgers’ ambitious, entrepreneurial and collaborative environment is the perfect place for students to get their business ideas rolling.
+The Technology Commercialization, Innovation and Entrepreneurship MBA (formerly “entrepreneurship”) encourages our students to lead technology commercialization efforts inside of their companies, come up with innovative business ideas, generate new sources of enterprise, and create new jobs.
+Here you will acquire the skills you need and meet an entirely new network made up of classmates, professors and alumni who will be your future advisors, mentors and investors, and business partners.
+Our ambitious, entrepreneurial and collaborative environment is the perfect place for you to get your business ideas rolling.

 - Small Business Finance